Grants currently available from other sources include:

 Now Open Copland Foundation grants support the study, management, conservation, acquisition and interpretation of relevant historic architecture, the provision of education programs and the purchase of artworks or other artefacts.

-The Historical Society of South Australia Grants Scheme makes annual grants of up to $1,000 avaiable for projects including research, conservation, publishing and displays.
+The Historical Society of South Australia Grants Scheme makes annual grants of up to $1,000 available for projects including research, conservation, publishing and displays.